AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Average Directional Index (ADX)
 ### Description
-The Average Directional Index (ADX), Minus Directional Indicator (-DI) and Plus Directional Indicator (+DI) represent a group of directional movement indicators that form a trading system developed by Welles Wilder.
-Wilder designed ADX with commodities and daily prices in mind, but these indicators can also be applied to stocks.
-The Average Directional Index (ADX) measures trend strength without regard to trend direction.
-The other two indicators, Plus Directional Indicator (+DI) and Minus Directional Indicator (-DI), complement ADX by defining trend direction.
-Used together, chartists can determine both the **direction** and **strength** of the trend.
+The ADX is part of a group of directional movement indicators that make up a trading system developed by Welles Wilder: the Average Directional Index, Minus Directional Indicator (-DI) and Plus Directional Indicator (+DI).
+Wilder designed ADX with daily prices and commodities in mind; however, these indicators can also be applied to stocks.
+The Average Directional Index measures the trend strength without taking trend direction into account, while the -DI and +DI complement the ADX by defining the trend direction.
+When used together, traders can find out both the direction and the strength of the trend.

-Wilder features the Directional Movement indicators in his 1978 book, [**New Concepts in Technical Trading Systems**].
-This book also includes details on Average True Range (ATR), the Parabolic SAR system and [*RSI*].
-Despite being developed before the computer age, Wilder's indicators are incredibly detailed in their calculation and have stood the test of time.
+Wilder talks about the Directional Movement indicators in his 1978 book, New Concepts in Technical Trading Systems, which also features details of Average True Range (ATR), the Parabolic SAR system and the RSI.
+Although he developed them before the computer age, Wilder’s indicators are extremely detailed in their calculation and are still equally effective today.

 ### Interpretation
 The Average Directional Index (ADX) is used to measure the strength or weakness of a trend, not the actual direction.
 Directional movement is defined by +DI and -DI.
 In general, the bulls have the edge when +DI is greater than -DI, while the bears have the edge when -DI is greater.
 Crosses of these directional indicators can be combined with ADX for a complete trading system.